jaydeji/hairsap/README.md

 - Generate uuid with uuidgen on linux shell
 - You must wrap your express handlers with `ah`_(express-async-handler)_ in order for errors to be handled properly
 - All balances are held as `integers` not `floats`, so $100.95 would be held as `10095` in any transaction amount or balance fields.
+- Raw queries syntax hishlighting from prisma have wierd behaaviours for now